signalfx/splunk-otel-android/RELEASING.md

    libraries' versions, and making sure that the project version in the `gradle.properties` file is correctly set to the next planned release version.

-2) Run the `scripts/tag-release.sh` script with latest release version number to create and push a signed release tag.
+2) Run the `scripts/tag-release.sh` script with latest release version number,
+   eg: ./tag-release.sh 1.2.3 to create and push a signed release tag.
 Note that it assumes that the remote is named `origin`, if you named yours differently you might have to push the tag manually.

 3) Wait for gitlab android-releaser to run the release job.
 If all goes well, it will automatically close and release the "staging" repository...which means the build has been published to sonatype